czarnota/tietoevry-bash-training/README.md

 ## Question: Will zombie process be created?

-The `exec` command calls one of `exec*()` system calls, which causes current process to execute different program, by replacing the code section of the current process and reinitializing process memory.
+The `exec` command calls one of `exec*()` system calls, which causes the current process to execute a different program, by replacing the code section of the current process and reinitializing the process memory.

-The `/usr/bin/sleep` simply wait the specified number of seconds
+The `/usr/bin/sleep` simply waits the specified number of seconds.

 The questions are: